 - Do you travel on a regular basis or spend time at a vacation home for a portion of the year?

 - How often do you have medical appointments or other services?

 - Do you take prescription drugs on a regular basis?

 Depending on what plan you choose, some or all of these questions may factor into your decision.

 Before enrolling in Medicare, review any existing insurance plans that you intend to continue using.
 Check with your benefits representative or an insurance agent to find out how this plan’s coverage works with Medicare.

-Traditional Medicare Part A and Part B don’t cover prescription drug costs.
-If you’re interested in this type of insurance, you will need to purchase the Medicare Part D plan or combined coverage through a Medicare Advantage Plan.
+Traditional Medicare parts A and B don’t cover prescription drug costs.
+If you’re interested in this type of insurance, you’ll need to purchase the Medicare Part D plan or combined coverage through a Medicare Advantage Plan.

 If you travel frequently throughout the United States or spend time at a secondary home for significant periods of time, you might consider using the traditional Medicare plan.
 Traditional Medicare is accepted at locations throughout the country and doesn’t require that you select a primary care physician or obtain referrals for specialist visits.

 HMO and PPO Medicare Advantage Plans are limited to regional areas of coverage.
 They may also require you to coordinate your care through your primary care doctor or use doctors that are part of their approved network.